alicemochen/Crypto-Trading/Week1.md

 High funding caused by stress is a warning, not yield.

 ---
+## 9. Some thoughts
+### Key Alpha in Delta-Neutral Funding Capture

+- The alpha is **not** in earning funding.
+- The alpha is in **avoiding periods when funding becomes toxic**.

+---

+### Why Avoidance Matters More Than Entry

+- Funding is usually positive → entry timing matters less.
+- Returns accrue slowly → missing a few days is irrelevant.
+- Losses arrive suddenly via gaps, squeezes, or forced deleveraging.

+**Conclusion:**
+Avoidance and early exit dominate entry optimization.

+---

+### When Funding Stops Being “Income”

+Funding becomes dangerous when it compensates **stress**, not imbalance:
+- Shorts are balance-sheet constrained
+- Leverage is crowded
+- Market becomes fragile

+High funding ≠ high expected return
+High funding often = **high conditional risk**

+---

+### The Real Decision Points (Source of Alpha)

+#### When NOT to open
+- Funding rising rapidly
+- Open interest accelerating
+- Volatility compressing or starting to rise
+- Price momentum flattening

+#### When to stop adding
+- Regime deteriorating despite positive funding
+- Stress scenarios feel uncomfortable
+- Temptation to size up because the trade “feels safe”

+#### When to exit early
+- Before liquidation risk is obvious
+- Before funding spikes fully
+- Before consensus agrees the trade is dangerous

+Professionals exit **early and small**, not late and right.

+---

+### Mental Model to Keep

+> Delta-neutral funding capture is a regime trade.
+> You make money by participating in calm imbalance and refusing to warehouse stress.

 ## One sentence to remember
 > Delta-neutral funding capture fails not because it’s wrong, but because small, slow carry is overwhelmed by leverage-induced path dependence and balance-sheet constraints.